uw-cmg/MAST/MAST/doc/source/6_0_postprocessingtools.rst

 * :doc:`3_1_7_chemicalpotentials` of the input file should be set in order for the utility to work.

 ***********************************************************************
-Defect formation energy versus fermi level
+Defect formation energy versus Fermi energy
 ***********************************************************************

-The ``mast_defect_formation_energy`` tool plots defect formation energy versus Fermi level.
+The ``mast_defect_formation_energy`` tool plots defect formation energy versus Fermi energy.

 The defect formation energy tool is intended to be run as another ingredient folder in the recipe directory.